MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hassuffix-operator.md

 ---
-title: hassuffix operators - Azure Data Explorer
+title: The hassuffix operator - Azure Data Explorer
-description: This article describes hassuffix operators in Azure Data Explorer.
+description: This article describes the case-insensitive hassuffix operator in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/05/2021
+ms.date: 09/12/2021
 ms.localizationpriority: high
 ---
-# hassuffix operators
+# hassuffix operator

-Filters a record set based on a search value with a case-insensitive search.
-The value represents a suffix for a term found in the searched column.
+Filters a record set for data with a case-insensitive ending string.

 The following table provides a comparison of the `has` operators.
 For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).